DARE admissions scheme for students with disabilities

 Sections B and C can only be sent to the CAO in paper form.
 The CAO advises all students to get a certificate of posting when sending documents by post.

-1 February 2013 Your main application (online or paper) must reach the CAO by 5.15 p.m.
+1 February 2022 - your main application must reach the CAO by 5 p.m.
+Late CAO applications are not considered for DARE.

 No applications will be accepted after these closing dates.
 The closing dates are very strict because DARE is an additional application procedure which needs extra processing time.

-You will get a letter in late June 2013 (after the Leaving Certificate exam) telling you whether you are eligible for the DARE scheme.
+You should be notified by post by the end of June 2022 (after the Leaving Certificate exam) telling you whether you are eligible for the DARE scheme.
 If you are told you are not eligible you can ask for your application to be reviewed.
 If you are not eligible for DARE you can still get into college if you meet the entry requirements for your chosen course.

 The CAO helpline at (091) 509 800 can help you with your DARE application.
 You can find further information in this list of frequently asked questions on the Access College website.
 You can also contact the access services of the colleges participating in the DARE scheme.